ibex-team/template-ibex-plugin-cmake/README.md

 If your plugin is not installing a library, you can:
   - remove the two files mentioned above;
-  - remove in [CMakeLists.txt](./CMakeLists.txt) the code generation them.
+  - remove in [CMakeLists.txt](./CMakeLists.txt) the code generating them.

 # Compilation of the plugin